clojure-emacs/clojure-mode/README.md

 older package.el installed from tromey.com, you should upgrade in order to support installation from multiple sources.

-Of course, it's possible to just place it on your load-path and require it as well if you don't mind missing out on byte-compilation and autoloads.
+Of course, it's possible to install from source if you don't mind missing out on automated updates, byte-compilation, and autoloads.
+Download `clojure-mode.el` and place it in the `~/.emacs.d/` directory, creating it if it doesn't exist.
+Then add this to the file `~/.emacs.d/init.el`:

+    (add-to-list 'load-path "~/.emacs.d/")
+    (require 'clojure-mode)

 ## Paredit